Nicky Lopez Preview, Player Props: Braves vs. Cardinals

 Nicky Lopez At The Plate

-- Lopez is batting .236 with six doubles, three triples, a home run and 24 walks.
+- Lopez has six doubles, three triples, a home run and 24 walks while hitting .233.

-- He has scored in 18 of 71 games this season, and more than once 6 times.
+- He has scored a run in 18 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.